Sensing for Disasters Solutions

 • Low-Cost Radar and IoT: Facilitating wide-scale data collection and real-time transmission.

-• Signal Processing Techniques: Improving accuracy and speed in disaster predictions.
+• Signal Processing Techniques: Improving accuracy and speed in disaster predictions

-Project Milestones
+Project leads:

 Project duration: